-- 1 September and 31 December 2014 (inclusive) reach compulsory school age on 31 December 2019, at the start of the Spring term 2020. - 1 January and 31 March 2015 (inclusive) reach compulsory school age on 31 March 2020, at the start of the Summer term 2020. - 1 April and 31 August 2015 (inclusive) reach compulsory school age on 31 August 2020, at the start of the new school year in September 2020.
+- 1 September and 31 December 2015 (inclusive) reach compulsory school age on 31 December 2020, at the start of the spring term 2021. - 1 January and 31 March 2016 (inclusive) reach compulsory school age on 31 March 2021, at the start of the summer term 2021. - 1 April and 31 August 2016 (inclusive) reach compulsory school age on 31 August 2021, at the start of the new school year in September 2021.

-Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2020.
+Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2021.
 This is called decelerated admission.
 In making such a request, parents would be expected to state clearly why they felt decelerated admission to Year R was in their child's best interests.
-It is recommended that parents considering such a request contact the local authority in the autumn term 2018 to ensure that an informed decision is made.
-Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad-summerborn or by calling the Admissions Team on 0300 555 1377.
+It is recommended that parents considering such a request contact the local authority in the autumn term 2019 to ensure that an informed decision is made.
+Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad-summerborn.